johnpeart/johnpeart.github.io/src/posts/blogpost/2024-03-15-open-policy-meets-agile-comms.md

 This week I had the pleasure of working with [Giles Turnbull](//gilest.org) again, as he led a session for our team about how we could do “agile comms”.

 For a topic like this, Giles is the person you want facilitating that discussion.
 He literally [wrote the book](https://agilecommshandbook.com) on it.
-It's been the highlight of my week.
+It’s been the highlight of my week.
 And I *hope* it will spur my team into a next phase of brilliant policy making.

 ## From open policy to agile comms